 Little makers can gawk at, but also gets hands-on with many creations at the STEM-fueled creative fest that is the World Maker Faire.
 Photo courtesy the fair.

 New York Hall of Science, 47-01 111th Street

-As you can probably tell from how often we write about it, Maker Faire is a true Mommy Poppins favorite.
-Founded in California, Maker Faire debuted in NYC in 2010, and my family and I have attended every year.
+Maker Faire is a true Mommy Poppins favorite.
+Founded in California, Maker Faire debuted in NYC in 2010.
 The grounds of the New York Hall of Science explode with all kinds of inventions and creations, everything from knitting to robotics, circus to interactive sculptures, computers to crafts.
 The Young Makers area is particularly inspiring, with students from all over NYC showing off their cutting-edge projects.
-And of course everyone's awed by the life-size working replica of the Mouse Trap board game.
-Check out our highlight reel from the 2010 fest, and then be sure to buy tickets for this year's edition.
+Check out our highlight reel, and then buy tickets for this year's edition.

 Little Red Lighthouse Festival – Washington Heights

 This annual shindig features food, fishing, hay rides, tours of the landmark, and a reading of the famous children's book The Little Red Lighthouse and the Great Gray Bridge.
 Warning: If you want to take the lighthouse tour, arrive early!
 The FREE tickets are given out on a first-come, first-served basis and they go fast.
 FREE

 Atlantic Antic and the Bus Festival – Boerum Hill